February 9, 2020

 Many of the other options on this list you can substitute for a cheaper alternative (bar the celebrant).
 Photography, however, is one where, if you get it done for cheap, or free, you’re going to have a photographer that most likely isn’t a professional and one which won’t capture your day exactly how you’ll remember it.

 When looking for the right photographer, you also want to make sure you find one that resonates with you.
 Do you prefer someone who is candid and who will capture the moments as they happen, or would you prefer someone to direct you?
 My style, for example, is the former, and I love the couples to have a relaxed time and let the emotions flow as they do, rather than trying to force what isn’t there.

-For the investment of $1,000, you’d get 2 hours photography which is perfect for covering the trek up to the ceremony location, capturing the main ceremony, and then some awesome couples photos afterwards and the walk down.
-This is the perfect set up for a variety of elopement wedding packages.
+For the investment of $1,000, you’d get all of the above assistance in planning your elopement, and 2 hours photography which is perfect for covering the trek up to the ceremony location, capturing the main ceremony, and then some candid couples photos afterwards and the walk down.
+Oh, and all travel is included in my wedding elopement packages, so there are no hidden fees.